Leeswood Hall: Architecture and description

 The current house is of eight bays, and two storeys, the third having been removed in the alterations undertaken by Rev. Eyton.
 The main construction material is red brick, faced with cement render.
-The interior contains some 18th century plasterwork and fireplaces, but most of the decoration, including an imperial staircase dates from the Regency era.
+The interior contains some 18th-century plasterwork and fireplaces, but most of the decoration, including an imperial staircase dates from the Regency era.

 Parkland and pleasure grounds

-The park at Leeswood Hall is of "national importance" as an early 18th century landscape designed by Stephen Switzer.
+The park at Leeswood Hall is of "national importance" as an early 18th-century landscape designed by Stephen Switzer.
 It is designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-The grounds lie mainly to the north of the hall and terminate in the White Gates, which have been attributed both Robert Davies and to Robert Bakewell.
+The grounds lie mainly to the north of the hall and terminate in the White Gates, which have been attributed both to Robert Davies and to Robert Bakewell.
 The gates are listed Grade I. The gates were originally flanked by two lodges or pavilions but these were moved to either side of the Black Gates on the Mold road after 1809.
 The Black Gates in situ as at 2020 are not original, these having been re-sited to a building called The Tower on the outskirts of Mold.
 The lodges have their own Grade II* listing.

 To the west of the hall is a large mound, known as The Mount.
 By local tradition, this is the motte of a motte-and-bailey castle.
 There is no archaeological or documentary evidence for this claim, and it is possible that it was created by Switzer as a garden feature.
 It has two canopied stone chairs, from an original set of four, and a stone table at its summit.
 The park contains many other historic structures, in varying states of preservation.
 The ice house, stables, dovecote and walled garden all have their own Grade II listings.